Skip to Content

 Multiple locations

-The adobo used on the trompo here is heavily spiced, but not overwhelming, leading to a maelstrom of cloves, chiles, and acidity that linger slike a ghost.
-The salsas act as a flavor enhancer, making every bite of your taco shock the palate.
-The vibe around the truck offers a view into a multicultural scene that the 80s hoped to accomplish.
-Maybe the melting pot refers to a late-night taco experience?
-It certainly does to me. ~ Cesar Hernandez
+The adobo used on the trompo here is heavily spiced but not overwhelming, leading to a maelstrom of cloves, chiles, and acidity that lingers like a ghost.
+The salsas act as flavor enhancers, making every bite of your taco shock the palate.
+The vibe around the truck offers a view into the multicultural scene that comes out to party in Echo Park on any given weeknight.

 Tacos Los Palomos